 Your door’s #1 weak point is where the lock goes into the doorjamb (that’s basically the frame of the door).
 You know those movies where the police kick in a criminal’s door?
 That’s actually easier to do than you think for most kinds of doors.
 You should also know that 85% of break ins and home invasions happen through a door.
 So securing your door should be extremely high priority for you if you want to keep your family safe from criminal intruders.

-You should also consider a video doorbell.
-These can be as simple as devices that records what’s outside of your front door, or as complex as a device that sends you an alert when there is a person approaching your door.
+You can also consider a video doorbell.
+These can be as simple as devices that records what’s outside of your front door, or as complex as a device that sends an alert to your phone when there is a person approaching your door.
 Some models allow you to speak to the person who’s at the doorbell.
+While video doorbells don’t physically make your door more secure, they make it less likely that home invaders and other criminals will approach your door in the first place.
+They’re a deterrent that can help you secure the main point of entry into your house.

 The most popular video doorbell is the Ring, which we’ve mentioned already as a product we specifically don’t recommend due to the privacy concerns raised earlier.
 Instead, we recommend the Eufy Security Video Doorbell, which is both better value for money and better for your privacy.
 It’s slightly less feature rich than the Ring but it does more than enough for the vast majority of people.